Confidential

 Gap analysis on governance, validation, monitoring, and incident response controls

-Up to 10 scenarios with loss pathways, primary/secondary lines, and exclusion analysis
+Up to 10 scenarios with loss pathways, primary/secondary lines, exclusion analysis, and exposure-based gross loss-cost ranges

 EPLI, E&O, Cyber, and regulatory exposure cross-referenced against scenarios with wording and coverage friction per line